zuiko21/minimOS/hard/jalapa2.md

 by *remapping* the upper 32k of the first bank of ROM into bank zero, but using a **separate EPROM** instead.

-About the RAM, no provision is made to avoid mirroring *within the maximum 512 kiB area* (or 1 MiB) thus suitable firmware should take that into account.
+About the RAM, no provision is made to avoid mirroring *within the first megabyte* thus suitable firmware should take that into account.
+Decoding RAM for *twice* the required amount allows for **getting full access to the *ROM-shadowed* RAM**.

 A typically configured machine goes as follows: